 Members may be disadvantaged by IEs.
 Poor choices can have an adverse effect on the amount of a member’s pension.
 This is especially so if the IE is not conducted in a manner which ensures that it is likely that most of the members will make properly informed choices.
 In response to these concerns, we first issued detailed guidance with regard to IEs in January 2007, and this was most recently updated in December 2010.

-In response to concerns about the conduct of IEs, in June 2012 the pensions community’s Industry Working Group produced incentive exercises for pensions: a code of practice (the ‘Industry code’) setting out good practice for IEs.
+In response to concerns about the conduct of IEs, in June 2012 the pensions community’s Industry Working Group produced incentive exercises for pensions: a code of practice (PDF, 574kb, 30 pages) (the ‘Industry code’) and Incentive exercises for pensions: boundary examples and other examples (PDF, 452kb, 13 pages) setting out good practice for IEs.
 We welcome the pension community’s approach to improving practice surrounding the conduct of IEs.
 This approach is well aligned with our earlier guidance.
 For these reasons we support the Industry code and the accompanying practitioners’ notes.
 We commend employers and their advisers to follow the good practice set out in the Industry code.
 Trustees should also be mindful of the Industry code in the exercise of their duties.
 The regulator will have regard to the Industry code, wherever relevant, in the conduct of any regulatory proceedings relating to IEs.

 Because of the alignment between the Industry code and our approach, we consider that our December 2010 guidance can be significantly curtailed.
 However, the concerns we have expressed with regard to IEs remain – we believe that the principles contained in our December 2010 guidance are still relevant.
 We have, therefore, withdrawn the more detailed guidance and replaced it with this statement focusing on the regulator’s principles and views.